manjou/pokedex/README.md

 ##Installation##
 To get a local copy of the project, follow these steps:

-    Clone the repository to your local machine using git clone https://github.com/manjou/pokedex.git Navigate to the project directory using cd pokedex-app Open the index.html file in your browser
+    Clone the repository to your local machine using git clone https://github.com/manjou/pokedex.
+    Navigate to the project directory using cd pokedex Open the index.html file in your browser

 ##Usage##